 Explain Consequences for Breaking Classroom Rules

 If there are no consequences for breaking the rules, students will take them lightly.
-So part and parcel of establishing rules are explaining the consequences of breaking themOpens in a new tab..
+So part and parcel of establishing rules are explaining the consequences of breaking them.
 When doing so, maintain a calm and hopeful tone so as not to give them unnecessary fear.

 However, be firm in explaining that breaking the rules will be meted with appropriate punishment.
 An example of such consequences would be to give an erring student time out from the rest of the class.
 Make sure that consequences are appropriate for the student’s age, school culture, and within legal parameters.